SarahAMansoor/SarahMansoor.github.io/README.md

 Welcome to my GitHub portfolio!
 Here, you'll find a collection of projects that reflect my journey through academia and beyond, blending mathematics, statistics, computation, and data science into real-world solutions.
 From my Bachelor's degree at the University of Toronto to my Master's journey at Wilfrid Laurier University, and various research and professional experiences in between, each project encapsulates a unique facet of my passion for problem-solving and innovation.

+## Personal Projects
+Last but not least, peek into my personal projects folder, where I unleash my creativity and explore niche interests.
+From pet projects to experimental endeavors, these projects reflect my curiosity-driven approach to problem-solving.

+- **Classifying Flower Images**: Explore my project where I built a classifier to identify different types of flowers from images using machine learning techniques.
+- **Crypto Forecasting**: Delve into my project where I forecasted cryptocurrency prices using time series analysis and predictive modeling.
+- **Sustainable Energy Analysis**: Witness my analysis on sustainable energy sources and their impact on the environment.
+- **Human Resources Analysis**: This project is a comprehensive analysis of human resources (HR) data, exploring factors influencing employee attrition, career growth, work-life balance, and performance within an organization.

 ## Educational Background

 ### BSc UofT - Bachelor of Science, University of Toronto